 D♮ C♯ B♭ E♮ F♯ G♮ A♭

-This is perfectly acceptable, but the order is important.
+The above is perfectly acceptable, but keep in mind that the order is important.
 Writing the pedals in the order of the scale is not correct.

 C♯ D♭ E♮ F♯ G♮ A♭ B♭

 The other way to show the initial pedal setting is to use a pedal chart or diagram.
 This is a visual representation of how the pedals look on the harp.
 The large vertical line represents the middle of the harp with the pedals operated by the left foot (D C B) to the left of it and the pedals operated by the right foot (E F G A) on the right of it.
 The horizontal line represents the middle (natural position) of the pedals.
 Each small vertical line represents one of the seven pedals and the position to which it is set: on top of the horizontal line for a pedal in the flat position, on the horizontal line for a pedal in the natural position, and below the horizontal line for a pedal in the sharp position.
 Pedal diagrams are commonly used by harpists because they are quick to write in and easy to glance at for reference.
 Here is the same pedal setting shown in a pedal chart or diagram.

 (Pedals shown are: D♮ C♯ B♭ E♮ F♯ G♮ A♭)